 Next, start the Runhouse server locally on CLI with

-runhouse restart
+runhouse server restart

-, and use runhouse status
+, and use runhouse cluster status

 to print the status